 I am vomit-inducingly evangelical about the capacity of art (all arts) to strengthen.
 It’s protein for the mind.

 As a philosophy undergraduate I remember being told that seventy plus percent of those who survived the siege of Leningrad had been actively involved in some sort of art.
-Whether they were concert worthy violinists, or concert goers; writers, or readers; sculptors, or gallery regulars, their involvement with art somehow gave them the wherewithal to survive freezing temperatures and near starvation.
+Whether they were concert worthy violinists, or concert goers; writers, or readers; sculptors, or gallery regulars, their involvement with art somehow gave them the wherewithal to survive freezing temperatures and near starvation, for eight-hundred and seventy-two days.

 So I’m incredibly grateful to Wigtown Festival Company for making me one of their three Literature Ambassadors, and supporting me as I try to contribute to the creation of the conditions to help local writers and readers engage as fully as possible with literature.

-This website is my front door, always open onto a cosy library where tea and cake, as well as notepads, pencils, and books, are always available to anyone who writes, would like to write, and/or has an interest in literature.
-I love to talk about books!
+This website is my front door.
+It’s never locked.
+Even if I’m sleeping you have only to step in to find a cosy library where tea and cake, as well as notepads, pencils and books, are always available.
+Whether you write, would like to write, or have any other interest in literature, you’ll always be welcome here.

 There’s a page dedicated to writer resources, another to opportunities for writers, two blogs (one personal mutterings, the other of a more artistic bent), and a homepage I try to keep updated with information of a showcase type nature.